 But it was a big deal.
 I was trading long-term satisfaction and contentedness for what?
 A sale-rack steal?
 Another striped t-shirt?
 The perfect going-out shirt?
 (Ew.
 Why did we call it that?
 So embarrassing in retrospect.)

 I will always love shopping and pretty clothes.
 But these days I have an entirely different approach.

-Life After I Stopped Impulse Shopping
+Life After I Stopped Impulse Buying